guihen01/RestApi-JIRA-Lib/README.md

 # How to use

-in your C# project , do a reference in your poject to this DLL
+in your C# project , do a reference in your project to this DLL

 See How to use it , in : https://github.com/guihen01/RestApi-JIRA-Lib/tree/main/Get-All-Jira-Groups